Here’s How and Where to Rent a Kitchen for a Day

 How Peerspace is different

-Peerspace venues are rented out by local hosts, so you can always ask them directly through the platform if you have any questions about what’s available or permitted at the venue.
+No matter if you’re a chef looking to showcase your culinary skills, a food enthusiast wanting to host a memorable dining experience, or anyone in between, Peerspace offers a flexible and creative solution to meet your needs.
+Plus, local hosts own and operate Peerspace venues, so you can always ask them directly through the platform if you have any questions about what’s available or permitted at the venue.

 How to book a Peerspace kitchen